Super Mega Monkey Ultra Extreme

 Ordering the other demons to stop fighting, the giant questions Flerm.
 Upon hearing Flerms description of the orange demon,

-The giant ports out, taking the lesser demons with him.
+The Kostchtchie ports out, taking the lesser demons with him.

 Relieved at having a plan work, the party moves forward to the next room.
 Inside are six vats housing sleeping mind flayers.
 Mounted on the wall is half a sword blade.
 Scattered around the room are various items including a clothing chest and potions.